The-WebOps-Club/iitm-wiki/README.md

 # iitm-wiki
 [![Join the chat at https://gitter.im/The-WebOps-Club/iitm-wiki](https://badges.gitter.im/The-WebOps-Club/iitm-wiki.svg)](https://gitter.im/The-WebOps-Club/iitm-wiki?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+Installation process of MediaWiki in ubuntu 16.04

+1. Installation of Apachae2 web server : Execute the following commands -

+            sudo apt-get update
+            sudo apt-get install apache2

+    Execute the following command to restart Apache2 serever whenever required.

+            sudo systemctl restart apache2

+2. Installation of MySQL : Execute the following commands -

+            sudo apt-get update
+            sudo apt-get install mysql-server

+   You can configure your MySql database by executing following command :

+            sudo mysql secure installation

+   You will be asked to set the the root user name and password.

+3. Installation of php and its extensions :

+            sudo apt-get install php libapache2-mod-php php-mcrypt php-mysql

+   The above command will install the php without error.
+Execute the following commands to install the extensions required to run
+   MediaWiki

 A wiki for IIT Madras.
 The following is the process for installing mediaWiki on the local system: